BioGearsEngine/core/README.md

   - Added cerebral autoregulation, hemorrhage, and updated TBI model
 - **New drugs:** Moxifloxacin and Ertapenem (intravenous and intra-arterial)
   - Used in sepsis model, validated for treatment guidelines
-- Validation updates to Fentynal drug
+- Validation updates to Fentanyl drug
   - Updated tissue volumes, updated perfusion limited diffusion method, and updates to PK values
 - New override functionality
   - Heart rate, respiration rate, and blood pressure values may now be set while running a conformant engine